Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 “The home— admitted the sales director at lunch

 Post-pandemic life has shifted the professional circumstances.
 Home has become not only where the heart is but also where the office is.
 If you have a knack for numbers, consider stepping into the roles of an online accountant or a financial advisor.
-This keeps you close to your beloved espresso machine although allowing you to attend video calls in fuzzy slippers.
+This keeps you close to your beloved espresso machine while allowing you to attend video calls in fuzzy slippers.
 Wall Street, eat your heart out.

 Personal Training: From Gym Buff to Business Buff

 Remember the countless hours spent pumping iron on the beaches of Venice?
 Channel that Herculean energy into a business of personal training.
-Offering both in-person sessions in local parks and online coaching can expand your reach, and perhaps your biceps, also.
+Offering both in-person sessions in local parks and online coaching can expand your reach, and perhaps your biceps, simultaneously.
 After all, everyone could use a little motivation—and maybe a hint of Hulk Hogan—in their lives.

 The Craft Beer Revolution